 -sflag in build scripts) with a default setting of

 standardfor static content deployment strategy.
 You cannot change the strategy in 2.1.x.

 Our deploy script uses the values defined by configuration files in the

 .magento directory, then the script deletes the directory and its contents.
-Your local development environment isn't affected.
+Your local development environment is not affected.

 Post-deployment: configure routing

 While the deployment is running, we freeze the incoming traffic at the entry point for 60 seconds.
-We are now ready to configure routing so your web traffic will arrive at your newly created cluster.
+We are now ready to configure routing so your web traffic arrives at your newly created cluster.

 To review build and deploy logs, see Use logs for troubleshooting.